tleguern/libencode.sh/README.md

 This repository contains a series of libraries designed to perform binary to text encoding in shell script.

-encode.sh is generaly purpose library exposing various functionnalities like conversion from decimal to binary or string padding.
+encode.sh is a general purpose library exposing various functionalities like conversion from decimal to binary or string padding.
 It is used by the other libraries.